BIOGRAPHY HANS VAN DER MEER

 1994-1995 Works on a series panorama-photographs in black and white of Amsterdam traffic.
 The pictures of the sometimes hilarious situations in the inner city of Amsterdam were exhibited in 1995 during Fotofestival Naarden.
 Later that year they were shown in the Amsterdam Municipal Archive.
 Published book: AMSTERDAMS VERKEER/AMSTERDAM TRAFFIC.
 (De Verbeelding Publishers 2000, 32 black and white panoramas).

-1984-1986 Takes photographs in streets of Budapest.
-The observations were published in the album QUIRK OF FATE (Bert Bakker, 1987, 50 photographs b&w).
+1984-1986 Studies at the Rijksakademie van beeldende kunsten in Amsterdam.
+Takes photographs in streets of Budapest.
+His observations of absurd and sometimes tragicomical situations of life in the communist era were published in the album QUIRK OF FATE (Bert Bakker, 1987, 50 photographs b&w).
 Exhibited in 1986 during the cultural festival ‘The Netherlands in Hungary’ in Budapest 1986.
 In 1987 the series won a price in the category Daily Life of World Press Photo.